Live

 Renato was an Italian waiter, moving to the Britain in the 70s.
 Its safe to say he didn’t have pop star looks, he was 42 when his big moment came, with a pronounced paunch, luxuriant hair and moustache and a way with casual knitwear and slacks.

-Renée meanwhile was actually British and called Hilary but y’know, alliteration.
+Renée, meanwhile, was actually British and called Hilary, but y’know, alliteration.

-Save Your Love was a throwback to pre rock n’ roll, a mix of opera-lite and easy listening, all soaring strings and over the top vocals.
 You really have to watch the video for the full effect, a soft focus middle aged Romeo and Juliet story hammed up to the max.
 Except Hilary had already jumped ship and the Renée in the video was a model, explaining why she never opens her mouth to sing.

 1983: